Compiled by Dave Conner

 and the four triangular pediments were preserved inside the building.
 They have not been seen however, since the bank moved premises in the 1980s.

-The corner building is now a bar called The Room.
+The corner building is now a restaurant/bar called R & B’s.
 (Andrew Paterson)

 92-94 ACADEMY STREET – Another building lost to Inverness in recent times was built circa 1830 as residential villas for ‘respectable families.’